Boards and Processor modules

 ESP8266 is also used as CPU in various retail devices like sockets and switches but also WiFi lights.

-Bulb devices build on base of the ESP8266 chip are supported by the minimal sketch.
+Bulb devices using the ESP8266 chip are supported by the minimal sketch and can be controlled by the color and switch elements.

 Bare ESP-12 boards